 It addresses six phonemic skills:

-- Students recognise individual sounds in a given word.
+- Students recognize individual sounds in a given word.
 For example, the word ‘set’ begins with /s/ and ends with /t/.
 (Isolation)

 - Students listen to a sequence of sounds spoken separately and combine them.
 For example /s/ + /e/ + /t/ =’set’.
 (Blending)

-- Students break the word they hear into individual sounds and also count the number of sounds they hear.
+- Students break the words they hear into individual sounds and count the number of sounds they hear.
 For example, ‘set’ has three sounds.
 (Segmentation)

 - Students delete one phoneme from a word to create a new word.
 For example, delete /t/ in ‘pant’ to make ‘pan’ (Deletion)

-There are many activities that can help a child build sound skills.
+Many activities can help a child build sound skills.

-Please note: It is important that children hear a lot of modeling of the six phonemic skills discussed above before they are asked to do it themselves.
+Please note: Children must hear a lot of modeling of the six phonemic skills discussed above before they are asked to do it themselves.

 Listen and speak